gwu-cs-sysprog/lectures/05/01_lecture.md

     The structure is documented in the `man` page, but it includes, for example, the file size.
 	`fstat` enables to you get stat info from an existing file descriptor.
 - `creat(path, mode)` - Create a new file at the `path` with the `mode` (specified identically to `open`).
+    Later, we'll learn about mode when we discuss security, for now, you can use a permissive mode of `0777`.
 - `unlink(path)` - Try and remove a file!
     This is called, for example, buy the `rm` program.